skupperproject/skupper/doc/adr/0006-explicit-resources-for-declaring-service-bindings.md

 at the router pods on a port that will route to the address specified by the skupper.io/address annotation.

-The code accummulated to handle all these configurations as well as the CLI is not the easiest to maintain.
+The code accumulated to handle all these configurations as well as the CLI is not the easiest to maintain.

 ## Decision